Prathmeshk9561/MyPortfolio/README.md

 **Contact:** Reach out to me through the provided contact information or the contact form.

-##Technologies Used
+## Technologies Used
 **Frontend:**
 HTML
 CSS
 JavaScript

 **Deployment:**
-Portfolio is hosted on the Github Pages.
+The portfolio is hosted on the GitHub Pages.